ASGAlex/flame_spatial_grid/README.md

 # Overview

-This library is a framework and set of tools for working with infinitive game fields, loading infinite maps for one game level, creating an infinite count of game objects and active game players and NPCs - as much as possible.
+This library is a framework and set of tools for working with infinite game fields, loading infinite maps for one game level, creating an infinite count of game objects and active game players and NPCs - as much as possible.

 The framework is fully compatible with Flame and does not contain any strict requirements for the game structure.
 Even existing games could be migrated to this framework if necessary.

 This is still in beta.
 API and whole architecture might be changed at any time, including breaking changes.